noobling/prof-comp/readme.md

 ## How to deploy the app
 * `npm run build:prod`
+* Move the generated files in dist to public folder in Laravel app
+  * Delete `.nojekyll` file since it hinders the copying
+  * Click replace all
 * `git add . && git commit -m "Compile"`
 * `git subtree push --prefix website origin prod`
 * Go to heroku dashboard and deploy prod branch